quicwg/ops-drafts/draft-ietf-quic-manageability.md

 other UDP traffic by a passive observer in the network.

 The only application binding defined by the IETF QUIC WG is HTTP/3
-{{?QUIC-HTTP}} at the time of this writing; however, many other applications are currently being defined and deployed over QUIC, so an assumption that all QUIC traffic is HTTP/3 is not valid.
+{{?QUIC-HTTP}} at the time of this writing; however, other applications are currently being defined and deployed over QUIC (e.g. DNS
+{{?draft-ietf-dprive-dnsoquic}}), so an assumption that all QUIC traffic is HTTP/3 is not valid.
 HTTP/3 uses UDP port 443 by convention but various methods can be used to specify alternate port numbers.
 Simple assumptions about whether a given flow is using QUIC based upon a UDP